kylehotchkiss/configurations/readme.md

 * Configure once, not for every project.
 I am a web developer with many clients, and often when called into a new project I'm in something of a rush.
 Making setting up new-to-me projects quickly is critical.
 * Prefer UI when elegant native apps exist.
 Command line when not.
   * For example, Tower 2 (Git application) is far better than command line
-  * Transmit is far better than rsyncing files
+  * Transmit is far better than rsyncing files or trying to login to S3.

 ## Apache / DNSMasq